 It is a 90-minute drive away and can be reached by driving or by joining one of the many tour groups coming from Tamarindo.

-At the Rincon de la Vieja National Park, you can go on a two-hour hike to the volcano where you can find freshwater lagoons, boiling mud pits, hot springs and waterfalls.
+At the Rincon de la Vieja National Park, you can go on a two-hour hike to the volcano where you can find freshwater lagoons, boiling mud pits, hot springs, and waterfalls.

-Its diverse flora and fauna is phenomenal, with rare toucanets and exotic orchids among the many species to spot as you trek.
+Its diverse flora and fauna are phenomenal, with rare toucanets and exotic orchids among the many species to spot as you trek.
 In fact, Costa Rica’s national flower – the Guaria Morada orchid – can be found everywhere in this national park.

 Other activities to do here include horseback riding, overnight camping and picnicking.